How to (very legally!) Minimize Your Tax Bill

 To maximize deductions in one year, you can plan to make deductible purchases before year-end.
 For example, you can pay January’s mortgage payment before December 31st to deduct more mortgage interest.

-If you haven’t spent the funds in your child or dependent care FSA (max of $5,000), you can prepay expenses where possible.
-You can contribute to more charitable organizations or even make purchases for your business if you’re self-employed or have a side hustle.
+If you haven’t spent the funds in your child or dependent care FSA, you can prepay expenses where possible.
+You can contribute to more charitable organizations if you itemize your deduction (or plan to that year) or even make purchases for your business if you’re self-employed or have a side hustle.

 When it comes to certain expenses, specifically business related expenses, there’s a popular belief that expenses that are tax deductible are free.
 That’s sadly not the case.
 If I wasn’t going to buy a new printer for my home office anyway, I won’t be saving money if I buy one to reduce my taxable income.
 It can be helpful to think about these expenses as items we get on sale (or for a discount in the same amount as our tax rate).